BeguiledLeaf/README/README.md

 # Hello World!

-I'm Joshua Silva & currently attending Clemson University
+I'm Joshua Silva

-  * Studying for a Computer Engineering Degree
+  * Studying for a Computer Engineering Degree at Clemson University

   * Currently in Senior Year